Play Therapy: Frequently Asked Questions

 The interview day will involve a presentation to candidates about the programme and an opportunity to ask questions.
 Candidates will also participate in group sessions involving both the capacity to use creative metaphors and to engage in critical discussion of a theoretical paper.
 Subsequent individual interviews will take place with members of the programme team.
 Candidates will be invited to focus on their work experience, their rationale for wanting to become a play therapist as well as to reflect on their personal development and life experience.
 An appreciation of, and readiness for, the demands of master’s level study will also be discussed.

-You are required to attend the University two days per week for five terms (Autumn, Spring and Summer of Year 1; Autumn and Spring for Year 2).
+You are required to attend the University two full days per week – Mondays and Tuesdays - for five terms (Autumn, Spring and Summer of Year 1; Autumn and Spring for Year 2).
+Teaching starts promptly at 10am and finishes at 5/5.15pm.
 In the sixth term of Year 2, you will be mainly working from home to complete your second placement and to carry out work for your research project; in this term, there will be occasional dissertation tutorials at the university as required.

 Other weekly elements of the programme, including child observation, personal therapy plus two Play Therapy placements, take place off site to suit your own timing.
 You would need to allocate a further 1-2 days per week for these, although it may be possible to arrange some elements such as personal therapy to take place in the evenings or at weekends so as to fit around other commitments.